-Summer is the perfect time to be outside, and we've compiled a list of the top 20 things to do in New York City in the summer, including paddle boat rental at Central Park in Manhattan, Macy's 4th of July Fireworks, outdoor music festivals and concerts, the Hong Kong Dragon Boat Festival in Queens, and wet and wild fun at Coney Island in Brooklyn.
+Have the most fun this summer with our list of the top 20 things to do in New York City, including Fourth of July Fireworks, outdoor music festivals and concerts, the Hong Kong Dragon Boat Festival in Queens, and wet and wild fun at Coney Island in Brooklyn.

 Get set for a summer of thrills when Luna Park in Coney Island, Brooklyn opens for summer in late May.
 Serious thrill-seekers won’t want to miss the park’s newest and fastest rollercoaster, The Thunderbolt.
-Check out our full list of amusement parks.
+Plus, check out our full list of amusement parks in the area.

 The Hamptons aren’t the only fun thing about Long Island.
 Gather your brood for a day trip to pick your own berries a at Patty’s Berries and Bunches in Mattituck, which offers a different berry each month starting in June.
 Find the full list of berry farms in the NYC area (including Westchester County and New Jersey).